 Get 30-free days Express VPN using our link below.

-Use our code: BU9A1VEU for 20% off your first plan and a free e-sim.
+Use my code: BU9A1VEU for 20% off your first plan and a free e-sim.

 We strictly use trip.com for all our China travel.
 It is the only major platform that consistently shows which hotels accept foreign passports.
 It also makes booking high-speed trains incredibly easy (and in English).